PlusAuth/plusauth-angular-starter/README.md

 - Redirect Uris: http://localhost:4200/callback, http://localhost:4200/silent-renew
 - Post-Logout Redirect Uris: http://localhost:4200/

-Write down your Client Id since it will be required in the application's configuration.
+Please note your `Client Id` that will be required in the application's configuration.

 ## Getting Started